Skip to Main Content

 An employee’s first obligation is to The Daily Illini, and any subsequent employment should not conflict with The Daily Illini, both in responsibility and interest.
 The Daily Illini does not wish to keep its student-employees from gaining professional experience, however, guidelines must be in place to ensure the integrity of The Daily Illini and allow it to compete in the media market.

 There are two categories that employment with companies outside The Daily Illini is divided into: media work and other work, non-media.
 Employment in the former will be treated as such: No employee of The Daily Illini can work for another media outlet if there is an overlap in the work being done at both companies.
-This means if an employee is covering events, issues or people for The Daily Illini, he or she may not work for a rival media outlet in a position that has, will or could at any time overlap with his or her work with The Daily Illini.
-For sports, employees cannot cover a sport for another media outlet at the same level (high school, collegiate, professional, etc.).
+This means if an employee is covering events, issues or people for The Daily Illini, they may not work for a rival media outlet in a position that has, will or could at any time overlap with their work with The Daily Illini.
 If an employee works for another media outlet as a columnist, whether inside Illini Media Company or outside, that person can only work for The Daily Illini as a columnist, and even then, only if an editor deems the conflict of interest would not be too great.
 Special circumstances are given for experience columns that often appear in special supplements of The Daily Illini.
-Exceptions can be given to employees that have material published by outside media outlets for a class taken through the University if a senior editor has been made aware of the content to be published and has been given an opportunity to raise concerns.
+Exceptions can be given to employees that have material published by outside media outlets for a class taken through the University if an executive editor has been made aware of the content to be published and has been given an opportunity to raise concerns.
+Executive editors can also make exceptions for employees who produce content for student organizations and other groups that do not operate as media companies.

 As to the latter category: Employees cannot work for other companies if the employment creates a clear and present overlap with the interests of The Daily Illini and any coverage that employee may create while working at The Daily Illini.
 These guidelines are in place to ensure that The Daily Illini’s coverage remains unbiased and that the information obtained by The Daily Illini is not leaked until it feels the public should be informed about it.

-It is up to the senior editors to decide whether or not an employment of either category creates a conflict of interest or would interfere with the goals of The Daily Illini.
+It is up to the executive editors to decide whether or not an employment of either category creates a conflict of interest or would interfere with the goals of The Daily Illini.
 Also, it should be noted that at no time can an employee of The Daily Illini share with another employer information that has become exclusive to those working at The Daily Illini.

 Membership in campus organizations